7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 5/exercise 3.md

      any? { |(key, value)| block } → true or false

 The stuff inside the `{ }` is known as a block, which is just an anonymous function that will be passed to the method named `any?`.
 Yes, in ruby a method name can contain the `?` character.
 The `?` character signals that the method returns true or false.
-Note that ruby does not use `{}` in place of `()` for method calls.
+And no, ruby does not use `{}` in place of `()` for method calls.
 If `any?` took a non-function argument you would call `any?` like this:

     any?(arg1) {|(key, val)| key+val == 10}

+Rather, ruby has a special syntax for sending an anonymous function to a method: you specify a block after the function call.

 The part between the pipes: